Sxurabh/naukri-automator/README.md

 **Account Safety?** Stealth Mode adds human-like delays between actions.
 Don't set it to apply 50 jobs every 5 minutes and you'll be fine.

-**Data Privacy?** Your `nauk_at` cookie is stored locally in your browser / GitHub Secrets.
-It never leaves your setup.
+**Data Privacy?** Your `nauk_at` cookie is stored locally in your browser.
+It never leaves your machine.
 We're not in the business of stealing your job applications.

 > ⚠️ **Disclaimer:** Use responsibly.
 RozgaarBot is a productivity tool, not a magic employment machine.
 The quality of your resume still matters.
 Unfortunately.